Brain and Nervous System

 The outer layer of the cerebrum is called the cortex (also known as "gray matter").
 Information collected by the five senses comes into the brain from the spinal cord to the cortex.
 This information is then directed to other parts of the nervous system for further processing.
 For example, when you touch the hot stove, not only does a message go out to move your hand but one also goes to another part of the brain to help you remember not to do that again.

 In the inner part of the forebrain sits the thalamus, hypothalamus, and pituitary gland.
 The thalamus carries messages from the sensory organs like the eyes, ears, nose, and fingers to the cortex.
 The hypothalamus controls the pulse, thirst, appetite, sleep patterns, and other processes in our bodies that happen automatically.
-It also controls the pituitary gland, which makes the hormones that control our growth, metabolism, digestion, sexual maturity, and response to stress.
+It also controls the pituitary gland, which makes the hormones that control our growth, metabolism, water and mineral balance, sexual maturity, and response to stress.

 2. The Midbrain